-The challenge of heating an initially room-temperature gas of hydrogen to 300,000,000 K itself requires multiple applications of Physics 162 ideas: using Faraday's law to create an enormous axial electrical current to start the heating of the plasma, shining high-intensity microwaves that are tuned to resonant frequencies of the gyrating electrons and nuclei, and using electric fields to accelerate deuterium and tritium nuclei close to the speed of light, and then shooting the resulting high-intensity high-energy neutral beam into the plasma to heat the plasma and fuel it.
+The challenge of heating an initially room-temperature gas of hydrogen to 300,000,000 K in a controlled way itself requires multiple applications of Physics 162 ideas: using Faraday's law to create an enormous axial electrical current to start the heating of the plasma, shining high-intensity microwaves that are tuned to resonant frequencies of the gyrating electrons and nuclei, and using electric fields to accelerate deuterium and tritium nuclei close to the speed of light, and then shooting the resulting high-intensity high-energy neutral beam into the plasma to heat the plasma and fuel it.
 In turn, measuring the electric and magnetic fields of the plasma by various devices gives important information about what the plasma is doing as it undergoes fusion.

 Despite the enormous attraction of fusion and despite a world-wide